leungyukshing/IM-FrontEnd/README.md

      -  PictureAndTextButton
 - LoginOrRegister: TabHost
 - GuidePage: MultiView, use select to indicate which page the user is watching.
-- DressUp:
+- DressUp: choose avatar and background
+  - choose_image.xml
-- Profile:
+- Profile: EditText for editing user information
-- Setting:
+- Setting: some options saved in local cache

 ---